Limero/offlinerss/README.md

 go install github.com/limero/offlinerss@latest
 ```

-Copy the `exampleconfig.json` file in this repository to `~/.config/offlinerss/config.json` and edit it to match your preferences.
-You can then run OfflineRSS and it will create a local database for your chosen client(s).
+You can now run OfflineRSS and it will prompt you for what server and clients to use and save this information in `~/.config/offlinerss/config.json`.
+It will then create local databases for your chosen client(s).

 By default, the paths for the generated databases will be in `~/.local/share/offlinerss`.
 You can either change these or symlink them to the correct locations, see instructions below.